 We all know there are certain destinations where religion is strictly followed but do you know how to be respectful when visiting these countries?

-Simple gestures and phrases can imply something very different in different cultures so, it’s really important to know what you should and shouldn’t do before travelling anywhere with strong religious views.
+Simple gestures and phrases can imply something very different in different cultures so, it’s really important to know what you should and shouldn’t do before travelling anywhere with strong religious views and beliefs.

 Can you show affection?
 Is being in a same sex relationship legal?
 Can you drink alcohol?

 It is easy to disregard certain or all religions, especially if you don’t follow any yourself.
 However, cultures, beliefs and customs can change drastically from place to place with quite severe consequences should they be disrespected publicly.

 There is nothing worse than going on holiday to be met by some locals with judgement and contempt so, here we have put together some vital information for some of the world’s most practised religions.

 Globally, the most popular religions are:

 - Christianity – followed by roughly 37.5% of the world’s population

 - Hinduism 15%

 - Other 5.9%